fcostin/tcplb/docs/DESIGN.md

 identities for purposes of authentication.

-Similarly, the client will validate the certificate presented by the server, and use its owned trusted CA certs to evaluate if the server is authenticated.
+Similarly, the client will validate the certificate presented by the server, and use its own trusted CA certs to evaluate if the server is authenticated.
+Assuming that the client wishes to guarantee that it connects to the load balancer, the client must either configure itself to trust only the load balancer's certificate, or some limited set of CAs that are trusted to only issue certificates for nodes that the client is willing to establish mTLS connections to.
+E.g. if the load balancer belongs to some organisation that has an internal CA that is used only to issue load balancer certificates, the client could be configured to trust that CA only.
+Note this configuration is very different from the default set of CAs trusted by operating systems, web browsers.

 For a minimal demonstration, a client and a server could be equipped to present self-signed certificates, and configured to use each other's self-signed